JoeyCHEN11/Programming_Exercise/README.md

 Practice code for some problems on [LeetCode](https://leetcode.com/)

-The generated file with question relies one extention [vscode-leetcode](https://github.com/LeetCode-OpenSource/vscode-leetcode)
+The generated file with question relies on the extension [vscode-leetcode](https://github.com/LeetCode-OpenSource/vscode-leetcode)